Picture of Democritus

 What types of instructional experiences help K-8 students learn science with understanding?
 What do science educators teachers, teacher leaders, science specialists, professional development staff, curriculum designers, school administrators need to know to create and support such experiences?...more

 Archimedes was a Greek mathematician and engineer who lived between 287-212 B.C.
-His greatest contributions are in the field of geometry, where he identified the relationship of a sphere and cylinder's...more
+His greatest contributions are in the field of geometry, where he did much work with circles and their properties.
+Legend...more

 Aristotle was a Greek philosopher who lived between 384-322 B.C.
-He was one of the greatest thinkers of the world and his written works encompassed all major areas of thought: logic, science, metaphysics,...more
+He was one of the greatest thinkers of the world and wrote on every major area of thought.
+Aristotle thought that the Earth was at the...more

 Democritus was a Greek philosopher who lived between 470-380 B.C.
-He developed the concept of the 'atom', Greek for 'indivisible'.
-Democritus believed that everything in the universe was made up of tiny, indestructible particles called atoms.
+He believed that everything in the universe was made up of tiny, indestructible particles called atoms.
 Democritus had many remarkable...more

-Eratosthenes was an ancient Greek astronomer, geographer, and mathematician.
+Eratosthenes was a Greek scientist.
 He lived from 276 to 194 B.C.
 He studied astronomy, geography, and math.
-Eratosthenes is famous for making the first accurate measurement of the circumference of...more
+Eratosthenes is famous for making the first good measurement of the size of the Earth.
+He lived,...more

 Plato was a Greek philosopher who lived between 427-327 B.C.
-In 387 B.C., he founded the Academy in Athens, a school which flourished for about 1,000 years and made many important scientific discoveries in ancient times.
+He founded the Academy in Athens, a school which made many important scientific discoveries in ancient times.
 Plato believed that knowledge...more

 Ptolemy was a Greek astronomer who lived between 85-165 A.D.
-He put together his own ideas, those of Aristotle, and Hipparchus' system of epicycles and eccentric circles, to formulate the geocentric theory....more
+He put together his own ideas with those of Aristotle and Hipparchus and formed a unified model of the universe.
+Ptolemy believed that the...more

 Pythagoras was a Greek philosopher who lived between 580-520 B.C.
 He believed that everything was related to mathematics and once said "all is number".
 Pythagoras started a school in Greece, which had...more